Corporate venture capital: Structure

 By definition, the corporate venture capital field is made up of organizations whose primary activities are not investing in other firms (see above).
 Since that definition rules out freestanding healthcare venture capital firms such as De Novo Ventures, as well as publicly traded firms, what remains are a limited number of organizational structure types used by healthcare corporate venture capital.
 The two main types are: 1) divisions within a larger healthcare company; and 2) wholly owned subsidiaries of larger healthcare companies.
 CVC units of both of these types often engage in partnerships with other firms.
 In most cases the other firms are limited partners and the primary company manages the fund and is the only general partner.

 Types of investments

 The largest segment of healthcare-related venture capital investments are made by the venture arms of firms who focus on biotechnology and pharmaceutical products, such as Eli Lilly and Company, GlaxoSmithKline, Takeda Pharmaceutical Company (TCP), Biogen Idec, and Roche.
 Because the top priority of many of these venture capital units or divisions is to fund ventures that may result in scientific and technological discoveries and advancements that may benefit their parent companies, most tend to invest in companies whose products or proposed products are similar to their own.
-For example, the portfolio of Takeda Research Investment (the venture capital arm of TCP), includes such companies as:

-(a) Lectus Therapeutics, a biotech company based in the UK that employs a proprietary process that has enabled them to discover and develop unique, small molecules that modulate ion channels;